tomasznazarenko/tomasznazarenko.github.io/_posts/2019-11-05-essential-git.md

 `git rebase -i <commit>` split a specific commit into separate commits.
 We feed a parent-commit as a base-commit.
 Mark commit with edit.
 Then when git stops at the revision.
 Now use `git reset HEAD~1` now you have actual changes to work with.
 Now stage one file and commit it, then stage another file and commit it.
 Then when you want to complete `git rebase --continue`

+### How to recover from a git hard reset

+ If you have not staged your files, as far as I know bad luck, sorry.
+Otherwise if you did a hard reset after adding files to be committed but before committing them, then you migh recover them using git File System Check to recover blobs.

+1. Run `git fsck` to get a list of dangling blobs.
+Hidden in these dangling blobs are your files.
+Those blobs are your files without extensions.

+2. Run `git fsck --lost-found` to save the blobs to an invisible path: `.git/lost-found/other`

+3. Run the following script to take all the blobs from the invisble path and save them as visible `.txt` files in your project folder:

+    ```zsh
+    for blob in $(git fsck --lost-found | awk ‘$2 == “blob” { print $3 }’); do git cat-file -p $blob > $blob.txt; done
+    ```

+4. Recover your files by searching for key words within the content of the files or by changing the extensions.
+This step varies depending on your case.
+The end.

 ## How to solve merge conflicts

 when you get a conflict message then type `git status` to see what are the unmerged paths.
 Then use the editor of your choice, or the one you have configured in git by typing `git mergetool` .
 After that, save and quit the tool.
 After solving all conflicts make a regular commit `git commit`